Sarah Fuller (athlete): Vanderbilt

 Fuller entered Vanderbilt University on a soccer scholarship in 2017.
 She broke her foot the summer before her freshman year, causing her to sit out her first season.
 Back injuries sidelined her as a sophomore, and she played behind two senior goalkeepers the following season.
 Fuller played in just two games in her first three years.
 In the spring of 2020, the COVID-19 pandemic struck and five exhibition games were cancelled, depriving her the opportunity to showcase herself to her coaches.
 Over the summer, she suffered a stress fracture on her other foot.

 As a senior in 2020, Fuller began the season on the bench.
 The Commodores began the season 1–2 before she made her first career start against South Carolina in October, recording six saves.
 She remained the starter, finishing with a 7–2–0 record, 28 total saves, and a 75.5 save percentage.
 Her 0.97 goals against average led the SEC and was the eighth-best in Vanderbilt history in a single season.
 In the quarterfinals of the SEC Tournament, Fuller recorded a rare goalkeeper assist after booting a free kick that almost travelled the length of the field, leading to a goal in a 4–2 win against Tennessee.
 On November 22, 2020, she had three saves in the championship game against Arkansas, helping the No. 7 seed Commodores win 3–1 and claim their first SEC Tournament title since 1994.
 She graduated in May 2021 with a degree in Medicine, Health, and Society.

 North Texas

 On November 13, 2020, North Texas women's soccer announced that Fuller signed to join the team in 2021 while she studied for her master's in hospital administration, a degree that was not available at Vanderbilt.

-Minnesota Aurora FC
+Club soccer career

 On February 7, 2022, Fuller was announced as the first-ever signing by Minnesota Aurora FC ahead of the inaugural USL W League season.
+In 13 appearances, she conceded 8 goals and led the Aurora to the USL W League 2022 championship match, losing to Tormenta FC 2–1 after extra time.
+She retired from soccer after the season.